nup002/Mathboard/docs/update_firmware.md

 Firmware is the code that runs on the microcontroller inside the Mathpad.
-You must sometimes update it, for example when:
+You must sometimes update this firmware, for example when:
 - You set up your Mathpad for the first time
-- You change your keyboard layout
+- You change the keyboard layout on your computer
-- You want to use a new feature in a new firmware release
+- You want to use a feature in a new firmware release

 **Updating the Mathpad firmware is safe and extremely simple**.
 It requires no previous experience or special tools.
 Just follow these three steps: